Old Perth Technical School: History

 Perth Technical School was the venue for the first tertiary educational activity in the state.
 In 1905, The University of Adelaide formally affiliated itself to allow the school's students to sit for undergraduate examinations in mathematics, physics, science, chemistry, geology, mineralogy and botany.
 In 1908, a biology course was implemented qualifying for the first-year BSc programme.
 Various degree courses continued to be provided under licence from Adelaide University until the University of Western Australia was established in 1914.

-The name "Perth Technical College" began to be used in 1929.
+The name Perth Technical College began to be used in 1929.
 From demand arising in the 1930s depression years, the college wanted to organise courses for the School of Mines Diploma, but lacked the resources and equipment needed for a full first-year course.
 However, priorities changed in 1939 because of World War II, and the long-sought arrival of federal funding ushered in a new era of building and resources.
 Mining students ingeniously adapted the building's tower with strategically aligned trapdoors which, when opened, allowed creation of a vertical shaft akin to a mine.
 The technical college later became part of the Technical and Further Education (TAFE) programme and several other substantial neighbouring buildings were built or adapted to accommodate disciplines such as art and refrigeration.
 The college site extended southward from St Georges Terrace to Mounts Bay Road.
 Its facilities were increasingly supplemented by other campuses including the former boys' school in James Street, where the college principal's office was located in the 1980s.

 Notable alumni

-Many significant people have studied at Perth Technical College, such as Sir Walter James, 5th Premier of Western Australia (1902 to 1904); Sir Billy Mackie Snedden, 17th Attorney-General of Australia, 23rd Treasurer and Leader of the Opposition; architect William G. Bennett; town planner Margaret Feilman; pioneer aviator Sir Norman Brearley; and businessmen Sir James Cruthers; and Sir Lance Brisbane.
+Many significant people have studied at Perth Technical College, such as Sir Walter James, 5th Premier of Western Australia (1902 to 1904); Sir Billy Mackie Snedden, 17th Attorney-General of Australia, 23rd Treasurer and Leader of the Opposition; architect William G. Bennett; town planner Margaret Feilman; photographer and furniture carver Amelia Bunbury; pioneer aviator Sir Norman Brearley; and businessmen Sir James Cruthers; and Sir Lance Brisbane.
 Speech pathologist Lionel Logue taught at the school from 1910 to 1911.